-abortion service within a hospital department of obstetrics and gynaecology.
+This study suggests that provision of outpatient EMA from a community SRH setting is as safe as that delivered from a hospital setting, and that women are similarly satisfied with the information they receive about abortion from both settings.
+The important benefits of providing abortion care from a community setting may also include better SRH ongoing abortion service within a hospital department of obstetrics and gynaecology.
 There was no difference between the two service settings in rates of complications (which were low), no difference in the success of EMA and no difference in attendance rates for possible complications.
 Clearly the success of medical abortion is not dependent on the skill of the provider; however, one could hypothesise that if one setting provided superior advice or clinical expertise then that might impact upon the recognition of complications or the rate of intervention.
 The same low rate of women attending each site with a suspected complication (<3%) is reassuring and is no higher than previously reported among women after EMA.10 However, there was a higher telephone contact rate for the SRH setting.
 While it is possible that this higher rate might reflect greater anxiety or inferior information provision to woman attending the SRH site, it is also possible that easier access to health care providers in one setting might lower the threshold for contact with a possible complication or concern post-EMA.
 It is possible that women found contacting the SRH site easier, or that documentation of telephone calls received was better at the SRH site.
 It is also possible that since more women attending the SRH setting were at very early gestations (<6 weeks), this may have triggered more telephone calls due to lighter bleeding at this early gestation and the need to seek reassurance that EMA had been successful.
-Indeed, most of the calls made to the SRH service were related to concerns about the success of the procedure, which women are instructed to make as part of the simplified follow-up regimen used by the service.8

-Our study also showed that women rated preabortion care at both services highly, in terms of the information provided both about abortion and ongoing contraception.
-High levels of reported satisfaction with care are in keeping with previous studies in this population.
-Although a higher proportion of women at the SRH site rated aspects of their care at the highest level, this difference could be confounded by the difference in distribution rates of questionnaires between the two sites.
+Indeed, most of the calls made to the SRH service were related to concerns about the success of the procedure, which women are instructed to make as part of the simplified follow-up regimen used by the service.8 Our study also showed that women rated preabortion care at both services highly, in terms of the information provided both about abortion and ongoing contraception.
+High levels of reported satisfaction with care are in keeping with previous studies in this population.11 Although a higher proportion of women at the SRH site rated aspects of their care at the highest level, this difference could be confounded by the difference in distribution rates of questionnaires between the two sites.
 Nevertheless, we can conclude that the provision of pre-abortion information is at least as good at the community SRH setting compared to a hospital department of obstetrics and gynaecology.

 A strength of this study is that it is the only comparative study of outpatient EMA delivered from a community and hospital setting in the same city, in the same population, using the same clinical protocols, and compared over the same time frame.
 Although this was not a randomised controlled trial, the site of care was allocated from the centralised referral service depending on the next available appointment only.
 Nevertheless we cannot entirely exclude the possibility of some women preferentially being sent to one or other site.
-Furthermore, a weakness of the study is that the proportion of women at <6 weeks' gestation at the SRH setting was higher than at the hospital, so it is possible that this may have impacted positively upon the complication rates in the SRH group.
-It is possible that the earlier gestation at the SRH site was related to the slightly shorter waiting times to be seen in this setting, which may be linked to the days of the week that clinics were held.
-Another strength of our study is that we were able to access regional computer systems (that record attendances to all hospitals in the region), databases and telephone registers to maximise the accuracy of capturing of post-abortal complications.
-However, this study was unable to capture complications that may have been managed only by a general practitioner (more likely to be minor) or in another city.
-In addition, our study assessed satisfaction with care at the assessment visit only.
+Furthermore, a contraception provision for women with possibly fewer further unintended pregnancies, and these outcomes merit further exploration.